NLnetLabs/unbound-manual/source/getting-started/installation.rst

 With all the requirements met, we can now start the compilation process in the Unbound directory.
 The first step here is configuring.
-With ``./configure -h`` you can look at the extensive list of configurables for Unbound.
+With ``./configure -h`` you can look at the extensive list of configuration options for Unbound.
 A nice feature is that ``configure`` will tell you what it's missing during configuration.
 A common error is for the paths to the two libraries we just installed, which can be manually specified with ``--with-ssl=`` and ``--with-libexpat=``.

 .. code-block:: bash